livetrails/targetjs/README.md

 ## 7) Final version with a cleanup utility (`removeHearts$$`) + keyboard

-**What this shows:** A like button component that encapsulates the previous steps, adds a post-chain cleanup target.
-It also ncludes basic accessibility (role, tabIndex, and Enter to activate).
+**What this shows:** A Like button that consolidates the previous steps into a single component.
+After the POST completes, a cleanup `removeHearts$$` target runs to remove the two heart elements.
+The button also includes basic accessibility (role, tabIndex, and Enter to activate).

 ```javascript
 import { App } from "targetj";